 7. Due Diligence

-After the date hereof, Optionee (or any agent or representative of Optionee) shall have the right to enter upon the Property without prior permission of at least one of the Optionors for the purpose of making any and all inspections and investigations as Optionee deems necessary, including, without limitation, any survey, environmental testing, geotechnical studies, soil sampling, groundwater quantity and quality analysis and boundary and topographical studies.
+After the date hereof, Optionee (or any agent or representative of Optionee) shall have the right to enter upon the Property with prior permission of at least one of the Optionors for the purpose of making any and all inspections and investigations as Optionee deems necessary, including, without limitation, any survey, environmental testing, geotechnical studies, soil sampling, groundwater quantity and quality analysis and boundary and topographical studies.
 Any such inspections and investigations shall not negate any representation or covenant of Optionors hereunder.
 Optionee assumes all liability in connection with the performance of due diligence by it or its agents or representatives, and shall reimburse, defend, indemnify and hold harmless the Optionors from and against any and all expense, claims, damages, loss or liability arising in any manner from (a) any act or omission of Optionee or its agents, representatives, employees, affiliates or contractors arising out of or relating in any way to Optionee's inspections, testing or investigations hereunder, and (b) any costs or other expenses (including reasonable legal fees and expenses) incurred by Optionors incident to any of the foregoing, provided Optionee shall not be liable to Optionors for any consequential, special, exemplary or punitive damages.

 The following items relating to the Property (the "Review Materials") shall be provided by Optionors to Optionee within seven (7) days after the date hereof and otherwise as provided below: